-Annually, the CEO recommends, for the Compensation Committee's review and approval, specific base salary and incentive target opportunity adjustments for the other Named Executive Officers, if an adjustment is warranted.
+Annually, the CEO recommends, for the Compensation Committee's review and approval, specific base salary and incentive target opportunity adjustments for the Named Executive Officers other than himself, if an adjustment is warranted.
 The CEO makes his recommendations in conjunction with the marketplace data.
 He does not participate in any discussions with the Compensation Committee involving his own compensation.
-With guidance from the Consultant regarding market pay levels and based on a rigorous review of 2014 performance and our compensation philosophy, the Compensation Committee determined the appropriate pay levels for Mr. Patterson for 2015.
+With guidance from the Consultant regarding market pay levels and based on a rigorous review of 2016 performance and our compensation philosophy, the Compensation Committee determined the appropriate pay levels for Mr. Patterson for 2017.
+As a general matter, the Compensation Committee made its decisions regarding year-over-year increases in Mr. Patterson's salary, annual incentive opportunity, and long-term incentive opportunity from 2016 (further described below) with guidance from the Consultant regarding market pay levels and based on a review of 2016 performance.

 What We Pay and Why: Elements of Compensation

 Our executive compensation programs are designed to recognize an executive's scope of responsibilities, leadership ability and effectiveness in achieving key performance goals and objectives.
 As an executive's level of responsibility within PolyOne increases, so does the percentage of total compensation that is linked to performance in the form of variable compensation.
 Thus, the majority of the total direct compensation is performance-based and not guaranteed.
 We also provide various retirement and benefit programs and modest, business-related benefits.
-The chart below provides a picture of all elements of the total direct compensation provided to our Named Executive Officers (referred to as NEOs), except for Mr. Newlin as he was not eligible for either an annual incentive or long-term incentive in 2015 per the terms of his Letter Agreement.
+The chart below provides a picture of all elements of the total direct compensation provided to our Named Executive Officers (also referred to as NEOs).
 Detailed information follows the chart below.
+Base Salary To attract and help retain talent Annual Incentive Drives the achievement of key business results on an annual basis Long- Term Incentive Directly ties the interests of NEOs to our shareholders Fixed base of cash compensation Performance- based and not guaranteed Helps retain key talent and a majority is performance- based and not guaranteed Weighting 16% - CEO 33% - CFO 39% - Other NEOs Weighting 19% - CEO 21% - CFO 21% - Other NEOs Weighting 65% - CEO 46% - CFO 40% - Other NEOs

-While the Compensation Committee does consider compensation relative to market medians, it does not target a specific percentile or data point in assessing competitiveness for base pay or our incentive programs.
+While the Compensation Committee does consider comparative compensation information to gain a general understanding of current compensation practices in the market, it does not benchmark or ultimately target a specific percentile or data point in assessing competitiveness for base pay or our incentive programs.
 Individual opportunities vary based on length of time with PolyOne, individual performance and level of leadership responsibility within the Company.
 This strategy is consistent with our competitive market pay philosophy discussed in the "Executive Compensation Philosophy and Objectives" section of this proxy statement.

 Base Salary.
-Base salaries for our Named Executive Officers in 2015 were individually determined by the Compensation Committee after consideration of: (1) the CEO's recommendations (for all Named Executive Officers other than the CEO); (2) breadth, scope and complexity of the executive's role; (3) internal equity; (4) current compensation; (5) tenure in position; (6) market pay levels and trends around merit increases; (7) relative position of the Named Executive Officer's salary to the market median for the executive's role; and (8) individual performance.
+Base salaries for our Named Executive Officers in 2017 were individually determined by the Compensation Committee after consideration of: (1) the CEO's recommendations (for all Named Executive Officers other than the CEO); (2) breadth, scope and complexity of the executive's role; (3) internal equity; (4) current compensation; (5) tenure in position; (6) market pay levels and trends around merit increases; and (7) individual performance.